 First, when we speak of “events” in this context, I’m referring to Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
 More.
 Publishers who install the Facebook pixel (a unique snippet of code) to their website can track and optimize for specific events that occur on their website using Facebook ads.

 There are two kinds of events:

-1. Standard: Facebook has predefined events that they can easily recognize for tracking and How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. purposes.
+1. Standard: Facebook has predefined events that they can easily recognize for tracking and The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More purposes.
 Examples include Purchase, CompleteRegistration, VieContent, and Search (among many others).

 2. Custom: Maybe you have events that can’t be defined within “standard” constraints.
 You can use custom code to define “custom” events so that Facebook can track these as well.
 An example of a custom event on my website is the “Time on Page” event.

 This allows me to send an event when someone has spent 60 seconds or more on a page.
 (You can read more about how I created this custom event here.)

 Once you create a custom event, you can create an audience of people who have performed it for targeting purposes.
 Here’s an example using the custom event I created for Time on Page.